vlang/vab/docs/docs.md

 # Package base files

-"Package base files" (also sometimes referred to as "App skeleton") is a directory containing a special directory tree structure.
+"Package base files" (also sometimes referred to as "App skeleton") is a directory containing files and a special directory tree structure that `vab` (and the Java/SDK packaging tools) use as a base for what to include in the resulting APK or AAB package file archive.

 It is usually found next in project roots next to the *executable* named "`platforms/android`".